CrazyFedde/docs/commands.md

 <a name="modules"></a>
 ### Modules

-Shows the status of all the command modules for the current channel, and for the whole server if any commands are disabled globally, you can tag a channel if you wanna see the command module status for the given channel.
+Shows the status of all the command modules for the current channel and for the whole server if any commands are disabled globally.
+You can tag a channel if you want to see the command module status for the given channel.

 The **general.administrator** permission is required to run this command.